pgrady1322/T2T-Polish/README.md

 conda env create -f t2tauto.yml -n t2t-auto-polisher
 ```

 Confirm that the modified version of Racon is installed by calling `racon -h` and checking for the `-L` flag in the options.
+If it is not, install manually via the steps below.

 ### Self Installation / Installation of Specialized Racon